threez/mapkit/Readme.markdown

 check what to draw in the tile that was requested.
 After you have fetched some points you have to draw them in the Tile.
 This is where TileKit comes into play.
 TileKit relies on gd2 a well known image rendering library (http://libgd.org).

+    # this example assumes that a request with x, y and z was done
+    # by the browser and saved into x, y, z

+    POI = TileKit::Icon.new("images/poi.png", [20, 20], [3, 20], [0, 0, 20, 17])
+    bounding_box = MapKit.bounding_box(x, y, z)

+    # search for points_of_interest in a bigger bouning box (grow by 10%)
+    points = DB.points(bounding_box.grow(10))

+    unless points.empty?
+      # cerate tile
+      tile = TileKit::Image.new(bounding_box)

+      # draw icons at point positions
+      for point in points do
+        tile.draw_icon(point, POI)
+      end

+      # return tile
+      return tile.png
+    end

-To get an overview on the whole story checkout the sample application.
+To get an overview on the whole story checkout the sample application in the example directory.
+It requires json, sequel, sqlite3 and sinatra.